TomC-93/Figures/README.md

 # Figures

-Some general code for producing figures
+This repository contains some general code for generating figures.
+This code may not be the most elegant or efficient, but I feel is worth saving for future reference.